-Chinese New Year and Asian countries use different calendars and celebrates different days.
+Chinese New Year and Asian countries use different calendars and celebrate different days.
 As for Chinese first day of the year falls on the new moon between 21 January and 20 February.
-Another colorful new near celebration in Asia, is Persian New Year, Nowroz literally means New Day.
+Another colorful new near celebration in Asia is the Persian New Year, Nowroz literally means New Day.

 Rabbit is the fourth in the 12-year cycle of Chinese zodiac sign.
 For Chinese people, the rabbit is a tame animal representing hope.
 The moon goddess Chang’e, a Chinese legend had a rabbit as her pet.
 The next Rabbit year is 2023.